How Heavy Equipment Dealers Lose Sales Before the Phone Rings

 • Mobile service truck count and equipment carried

-• Rental fleet size and availability during peak seasons
+• Heavy equipment rental fleet size and availability

 • Loaner equipment programs and qualification requirements